regnROK/regnROK/README.md

 💫 About me
 </h1>

-- :telescope: I’m working aon full stack web development projects.
+- :telescope: I’m working on full stack web development projects.

 - :seedling: I’m currently learning Machine Learning.

-- :zap: In my free time, I solve problems on Codeched, Codeforces and leetcode.
+- :zap: In my free time, I solve problems on Codechef, Codeforces and leetcode.

 - :left_speech_bubble: Ask me about Anthing you like.

-- :mailbox:How to reach me: harshdavra123@gmail.com
+- :mailbox: How to reach me: harshdavra123@gmail.com

 ---